mustafizz007/blog/README.md

 ### 🖼️ Frontend
 - ⚛️ React.js
 - 🔀 React Router for navigation
-- 🎯 Redux (or Context API) for state management
-- 🎨 Tailwind CSS (or Bootstrap) for styling
+- 🎨 Tailwind CSS for styling

 ### 🔧 Backend
 - 🌐 Node.js with Express.js
-- 🗄️ MongoDB or PostgreSQL for the database
+- 🗄️ MongoDB  for the database
-- 🛡️ JWT (JSON Web Tokens) for authentication

  ## 📦 **Installation**
 1. Clone this repository: